alvarosantamariagomez/sari/www/about.md

 * Offline, after installing the code available in [GitHub](https://github.com/alvarosantamariagomez/sari).

 Depending on the way SARI is accessed, there are several ways to run SARI: bookmark on web browser, weblink, Docker Desktop, RStudio, R console or a UNIX-like console.
 The only requirement is to use a desktop environnment where a web browser can run.
 All the different ways to run SARI are implemented in the [SARI shell script](https://github.com/alvarosantamariagomez/sari/blob/main/scripts/sari.sh).
-This script also allows to load series on a local or remote session.
-For the ultimate easiness, the SARI shell script also allows creating convenient desktop shorcuts on any system to run SARI with one click.
+This script can be used to start SARI while loading series on a local or remote session.
+For the ultimate easiness, the SARI shell script also allows creating convenient desktop shorcuts on any system to run SARI with just one click.

 This document describes the different options and functionalities implemented in the current version of SARI.
 Within this document:
 * GUI options are given in this `red lettering`.